The Man Behind the Curtain

 Madeline’s brows began to furrow in frustration.
 She knew her own feelings.
 She knew that what he was proposing was a waste of time.

 “No. I’m sorry but no,” she stopped him, lowering her voice so no one around them could hear.
 “I’ve decided I am not going to date anyone that’s not human.
 You’ve made me realize that as a human I am fragile.
-I can be easily broken by you or any other non-human.
+You or any other non-human can easily break me.
 I can’t build a relationship tip-toeing around danger and chances.
 If you care about me, you’ll understand.
 This may be about us, but it’s also about how unconventional your kind dating my kind is.”

 “Just one night?”
 Scott repeated.